dvinay/PCF-learning/Readme.md

  [commit changes](https://github.com/dvinay/PCF-learning/commit/e150764c52dcb19775055d0104ae8906bef76435)

 - Note
- 	- If code hasn't run due to error, you can check the logs by using
+1) If code hasn't run due to error, you can check the logs by using
 ```
  cf logs --recent basedemo
 ```
-	- If code hasn't run due to error, and want to restage it.
+2) If code hasn't run due to error, and want to restage it.
 ```
 cf restage basedemo
 ```
-	- If you want to check the pcf application health and metrics status
+3) If you want to check the pcf application health and metrics status
 ```
 cf app basedemo
 ```

+### Best Desing rules for Micro Services ###
 - Design and development rules for developing Service oriented application [link](https://12factor.net/)

 ### Configure application depending on env properties ###
 - While developing cloud based application, sometimes we need to depend on the env configuration.
-These configurations will useful to make application work in different env with same functionality
+These configurations will useful to make application work in different env with same functionality.
 - In springboot, by using @Value("${WELCOME_MESSAGE:DEFAULT_VALUE}") expression to fetch env variables
 - PCF provides come set of env properties like PORT, DATABASE_URL etc [link](http://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html)